 Tips #18 Reduce work items

-Number of work items in turnaround is one of the major factors for the safety.
-So, review the schedule deeply to find out possibility to reduce work items.
+The number of work items in the turnaround is one of the major factors for safety.
+So, review the schedule deeply to find out the possibility to reduce work items.

 If possible, do some of those works during normal operation.

 Tips #19 List up hot work and confined space work items